grxomen/plantcord/terms-of-service.md

 ---

-If you have questions, DM a server admin or reach out at darknebai@gmail.com.
+If you have questions, DM a server admin or reach out to Forge here.